 What is car hire insurance excess?
 Do you need car hire insurance when taking a car rental at Gran Canaria Airport?
 The extra insurance cost presented to travellers at the rental agency is one of the biggest complaints about car hire.
 These are termed “Excess Insurance Payment” and “Collision Damage Waiver”.

 Many customers are totally unaware that there usually is an “Excess Premium” that can sometimes cost more than the price of the rental car!

 When you first book your car hire the rental company will normally include cover for Collision Damage Waiver (CDW) and Theft Protection.
-This is a basic insurance cover.
+This is a basic insurance cover included in your car rental price.
 This means the rental company will partially cover damages incurred in the event of an accident or theft.
 It is not a full comprehensive insurance cover.
-Also it is just for the car, therefore does not include loss of keys, or windscreen damage.
+Also, it is just for the car, therefore does not include loss of keys or windscreen damage.
 The insurance cover does not cover damage to tyres or the undercarriage.